 Prizes will consist of title and cash (guaranteed $2000 pay out) Payout level will be announced at a later date.

-Eligibility - All compound archers who have a manufacture or distributor of any archery equipment or products must complete in this class unless they are only completing in one discipline (target or 3D ).
+Eligibility - All compound archers who have a manufacture or distributor of any archery equipment or products and are 18 years or older must complete in this class unless they are only completing in one discipline (target or 3D ).
 This class is also open to all Archers who wish to participate.

 Both men’s and women’s class will require a minimum of 5 entrants to be considered a class or they will be combined.

 The Pro/Am Class winners will be determined by an ASA style shoot down comprised of the top 5 men and top 3 women (unless # of entrants reach 10, then it will be top 5).
 See below for ASA style shoot down rules.
 The shoot down will be held Sunday afternoon (time to be determined).